benalexau/PiTang/README.md

 ## Backup and Recovery

 It is essential that you backup Tang's server key files.
-These key files are assigned when you run `pitang-setup`.
+These key files are created when you run `pitang-setup`.
 They are also modified if you perform a manual key rotation (covered below).
 The mere processing of client requests does not modify any Tang state whatsoever, so there is no need to take regular or recurring backups of a PiTang deployment.
 Indeed the lack of mutable state is